Matthieu-Carreau/Robustness-in-image-classification/README.md

 # Robustness-in-image-classification

 This repository contains the report and the code for experiments that we made with Vincent Bardusco Project made with Vincent Bardusco in a project for the MVA course Geometric Data Analysis (https://www.jeanfeydy.com/Teaching/index.html).
-The goal is to analyze the geometry and topology of decision regions of image classifiers, based on the three following articles:
+The goal is to study the robustness of image classifiers by analyzing the geometry and topology of decision regions, based on the three following articles:

 [1] Seyed-Mohsen Moosavi-Dezfooli, Alhussein Fawzi, Jonathan Uesato, and Pascal Frossard.
 2019.
 Robustness via Curvature Regularization, and Vice Versa.
 In